ClemensFischer/XAML-Map-Control/MapsforgeTiles/README.md

 `MapsforgeTileSource` is initialized by a static `LoadMaps` method that takes the file path to either a single map file or a directory containing multiple map files.

-The `MapsforgeTileSource` instance constructor takes a string parameter that specifies a Mapsforge theme.
-This is either the full path of an XML `rendertheme` file, or the name of one of the built-in themes (ignoring case), e.g. `Default`.
+The class has a `Theme` property that specifies a Mapsforge theme.
+This is either the path of an XML `rendertheme` file, the path of a ZIP file containing a render theme, or the name of one of the built-in themes (ignoring case), e.g. `Default`.
 See [MapsforgeThemes.java](https://github.com/mapsforge/mapsforge/blob/master/mapsforge-themes/src/main/java/org/mapsforge/map/rendertheme/internal/MapsforgeThemes.java)
 for available theme names.
-An additional constructor parameters specifies the size of the tile source's internal cache.

 Code sample:
 ```
 MapControl.MapsforgeTiles.MapsforgeTileSource.LoadMaps(".\mapfiles");

+var tileSource = new MapControl.MapsforgeTiles.MapsforgeTileSource { Theme = "Default" };

-map.MapLayer = new MapTileLayer
+map.MapLayer = new MapTileLayer { TileSource = tileSource };
-{
-    TileSource = new MapControl.MapsforgeTiles.MapsforgeTileSource("Default")
-};
 ```

 ---